CleverCloud/doc.clever-cloud.com/commons/addons/mongodb.md

 ## About Free Dababases

 Free plans are recommended for test and development usage only.
-Using these databases in production is not recommended, because performances may vary depending on the global usage of the cluster.
-Therefore, before switching to production, consider upgrading to a dedicated database for better performances.
+Using these databases in production is not recommended, because performance may vary depending on the global usage of the cluster.
+Therefore, before switching to production, consider upgrading to a dedicated database for better performance.

 ### Important Note About Fair Use on Free Databases

 Heavy usage of free databases may impact the shared cluster they rely upon.
-It will degrade performances of the other databases.
-To that extent, *above 15 operations/second*, we reserve ourselves the right to disconnect your databases.
-This will however happen after making contact with your teams.
+It will degrade performance of the other databases.
+To that extent, we set a soft limit of **15 operations/second**.
+Going above the limit will expose your database to disconnection, would you not answer our notices.

 ## Daily Backups and Retention